CommerceExperts/searchhub-docs/docs/smartsuggest/setup.rst

 Troubleshooting
 ----------------

-  - If you forgot to specify the API key, the container will stop with the log message `"IllegalArgumentException: no searchHub API key provided!
+  - Missing API Key: If no API key is specified, the container will terminate with the following log message:
+    `"IllegalArgumentException: no searchHub API key provided!
 Either specify ENV var 'SH_API_KEY' or system property 'searchhub.apikey'"`
-  - In case you tried to access a non-permitted tenant/channel (maybe because you specified the wrong API key), you will see such a message in the logs of the service:
+  - If the service attempts to access a tenant or channel that is not permitted (for example, due to an incorrect API key), the following message may appear in the logs:
     `Unauthorized while fetching data for tenant 'foo.bar': [401 Unauthorized]`
-  - To get more information about the internal processes, enable debug log.
-Do that with the docker startup parameter :code:`-e JAVA_TOOL_OPTIONS="-Dlog.searchhub.level=DEBUG"` or for more debug messages additionally :code:`-Dlog.root.level=DEBUG`.
+  - Enabling Debug Logging: To obtain more detailed information about internal processes, enable debug logging.
+When running the container, use the following Docker startup parameter: :code:`-e JAVA_TOOL_OPTIONS="-Dlog.searchhub.level=DEBUG"` For even more verbose logging, you can also enable root-level debug logging :code:`-Dlog.root.level=DEBUG`.

 .. _tenant: ../glossary.html#tenant